 — Brahmin wisdom

-What we call the fortune and misfortune of our animal self is outside of our will, it depends on the highest will; but the good or ill of our spiritual self depends on us, on whether we obey or disobey the highest will.
+That which we call the fortune and misfortune of our animal self is outside of our will, it depends on the Highest will; but the good or ill of our spiritual self depends on us, on whether we obey or disobey the Highest will.